pirovc/multitax/README.md

     tax.lineage("f__Enterobacteriaceae")
     # ['1', 'k__Bacteria', 'p__Proteobacteria', 'c__Gammaproteobacteria', 'o__Enterobacteriales', 'f__Enterobacteriaceae']

-## General info
+## General information

- - Taxonomies are parsed into nodes and annotated with names and ranks.
+ - Taxonomies are parsed into nodes.
+Each node can be annotated with a name and a rank.
- - A single root node should be defined (root_node, root_parent, root_name, root_rank) and it is created when not provided.
+ - A single root node is defined by default.
+This node can be changed `root_node` as well as its annotations `root_parent`, `root_name`, `root_rank`.
- - Standard values for unknown/undefined nodes can be configured (unknown_node,unknown_name, unknown_rank)
+ - Standard values for unknown/undefined nodes can be configured (`unknown_node`,`unknown_name`, `unknown_rank`).
+Those are default values returned when nodes/names/ranks are not found.
- - Files parsed form disk or downloaded.
-When downloaded, they are handled in memory.
-It is possible to dump the file to disk with `output_prefix` parameter.
+ - Files can be loaded from disk `files` or are automatically downloaded.
+Alternative `urls` can be provided.
+When downloaded, files are handled in memory.
+It is possible to dump the downloaded file to disk with `output_prefix`.

 ## LCA integration